 At Balance Orlando, we learned that prioritizing goal-oriented myofascial work helps our clients get out of pain and tension the most quickly and reliably.

 Since resolving pain is our mission, we’re proud to have so many highly-skilled therapists.

-Lu Mueller-Kaul (our founder) herself is an expert on chronic pain and happy to give phone consultations for these difficult conditions, and she continues to mentor and train the therapists at Balance Orlando.
+Sondra Warner (our owner) herself is an expert on chronic pain and happy to give phone consultations for these difficult conditions, and she continues to mentor and train the therapists at Balance Orlando.

 We like to help our clients become independent of ongoing treatments.